esbmc/esbmc/regression/README.md

 Here is an example to run a given regression suite:

-After configuring the project with cmake (be sure to pass `-DBUILD_TESTING=On -DENABLE_REGRESSION=1`), the tests will be available through [ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html).
-Some examples:
+After configuring the project with cmake in the build directory, please (be sure to pass `-DBUILD_TESTING=On -DENABLE_REGRESSION=1`), the tests will be available through [ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html).

+You can see below some examples that you can from the build directory:

 - `ctest -j4 -L esbmc-cpp/cpp`.
 Executes all tests inside esbmc-cpp/cpp with 4 threads.
 - `ctest -L esbmc-cpp/*`.
 Executes all tests matching esbmc-cpp/*.